Culturally and linguistically diverse people

 Low English and/or health literacy

-Some people with intellectual disability may have poor English and/or health literacy, leading to difficulties participating in the mental health system.
+Some people with intellectual disability may have limited English and/or health literacy, leading to difficulties participating in the mental health system.
 These issues can be exacerbated for people with intellectual disability from CALD communities.

 Language constraints can mean that people from CALD communities may not be able to access services, and some mental health professionals may not have experience working with interpreters.
 Similarly, interpreters may not have experience working with a person with intellectual disability.
 These issues can be compounded if sufficient time is not allocated by either the mental health professional or the interpreter for the appointment.
 Face-to-face interpreters are also becoming increasingly rare, meaning that people with intellectual disability with communication difficulties are not able to access interpreting services.